 1. Carefully define your ideal lead

 Your product or service is the perfect solution for someone out there.
-The better you get to know who that person is, the better you can find it.
+The better you know who that person is, the better you can find it.

-If you know who your ideal customer is, you can focus all of your marketing efforts on finding them via direct marketing or lead providers.
+If you know your ideal customer, you can focus all your marketing and sales efforts on finding them via direct marketing or lead providers.
 And the more qualified that lead is, the easier it’ll be to manage them to conversion.